asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

       $ref: '#/components/messages/userSignedUp'
 ```

-This AsyncAPI document sets up an interface for a `userSignedUp` channel, where the `address` field holds the actual address of the channel (`user.signedup`).
+The previous AsyncAPI document sets up an interface for a `userSignedUp` channel, where the `address` field holds the actual address of the channel (`user.signedup`).

 ### Channel availability on specific servers

 When you add a channel to the AsyncAPI document, by default it is expected to be available on any server described in the document.
-In other words, if you have two servers, `production-kafka-secure` and `development-kafka`, the channel described in AsyncAPI document must be present on both servers.
+In other words, if you have two servers, `production-kafka-secure` and `development-kafka`, the channel described in the AsyncAPI document must be present on both servers.

-You can have a situation that you have an AsyncAPI document that describes an application that communicates in production through two or more servers that also operate on different protocols.
-For example application may receive messages from a channel on MQTT server, and send messages to another channel on Kafka server.
-This means you need a way to specify that one channel is available only on MQTT server, and another channel only on Kafka server.
+It's possible to encounter a scenario where an AsyncAPI document describes an application communicating in a production environment through multiple servers, each utilizing distinct protocols.
+For example, the application might receive messages from a channel on an MQTT server while concurrently sending messages to a different channel on a Kafka server.
+In such cases, it's imperative to distinctly specify the exclusive availability of one channel on the MQTT server and another channel solely on the Kafka server.

 ```mermaid
 graph LR